priyankashirur/portfolio-project/README.md

 5. Script.js: contains the code for a simple print statement "Hello World!"
 6. 3 Images that I used in my website

+Note: all three of the html files are linked to style.css and script.js

 I worked on different features on different branches:

 1. Main Branch: worked on the index.html file - links to the Home page
 2. About Branch: worked on the about.html file - links to the About Me page
 3. Portfolio Branch: worked on the portfolio.html file - links to the Portfolio page
-   _Note: all three of these html files are linked to style.css and script.js_
+4. Index Branch: worked on the index.html in class